pytorch/hydra-torch/examples/mnist_00.md

                          weight_decay=cfg.adadelta.weight_decay,
                          params=model.parameters()
  ```
 In this case, the `optimizer` has one argument that is not a part of our config -- `params`.
 If it wasn't obvious, this needs to be passed from the initialized `Net()` called model.
-In the config schema that initialized `cfg.adadelta`, `params` is default to `MISSING`.
+In the structured config that initialized `cfg.adadelta`, `params` is default to `MISSING`.
 The same is true of the `optimizer` field in `StepLRConf`.

 ```python
 scheduler = StepLR(step_size=cfg.steplr.step_size,